 Located on the shore of Lake Michigan, Chicago was incorporated as a city in 1837 near a portage between the Great Lakes and the Mississippi River watershed.
 It grew rapidly in the mid-19th century.
 In 1871, the Great Chicago Fire destroyed several square miles and left more than 100,000 homeless, but Chicago's population continued to grow.
 Chicago made noted contributions to urban planning and architecture, such as the Chicago School, the development of the City Beautiful movement, and the steel-framed skyscraper.

 Chicago is an international hub for finance, culture, commerce, industry, education, technology, telecommunications, and transportation.
 It has the largest and most diverse finance derivatives market in the world, generating 20% of all volume in commodities and financial futures alone.
-O'Hare International Airport is routinely ranked among the world's top six busiest airports by passenger traffic, and the region is also the nation's railroad hub.
+O'Hare International Airport is routinely ranked among the world's top ten busiest airports by passenger traffic, and the region is also the nation's railroad hub.
 The Chicago area has one of the highest gross domestic products (of any urban region in the world, generating $689billion in 2018.
 Chicago's economy is diverse, with no single industry employing more than 14% of the workforce.

 Chicago is a major destination for tourism, including visitors to its cultural institutions, and Lake Michigan beaches.
 Chicago's culture has contributed much to the visual arts, literature, film, theater, comedy (improvisational comedy), food, dance, and music (jazz, blues, soul, hip-hop, gospel, and electronic dance music, including house music).
 Chicago is home to the Chicago Symphony Orchestra and the Lyric Opera of Chicago, while the Art Institute of Chicago provides an influential visual arts museum and art school.
 The Chicago area also hosts the University of Chicago, Northwestern University, and the University of Illinois Chicago, among other institutions of learning.
 Professional sports in Chicago include all major professional leagues, including two Major League Baseball teams.